smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/09 - Semi and Anti Joins.md

 ----------------------------------------------------------------------------------------

-Using the `IN` operator, this query will return results but does not return a NULL marker even though there is both a NULL marker in `##TableA` and `##TableB`.
-The `NOT IN` operator treats NULL markers as neither equal to nor unequal to each other, they are unknown.
+Using the `IN` operator, this query will return results, but does not return a NULL marker even though there is both a NULL marker in `##TableA` and `##TableB`.
+The `NOT IN` operator treats NULL markers as neither equal to nor unequal to each other; they are unknown.

 ```sql
 SELECT  Fruit